aderbique/CSE571/assignments/assn3/ASSIGNMENT3.md

 ### Prompt
 In the following, a "max" tree consists only of max nodes, whereas an "expectimax" tree consists of a max node at the root with alternating layers of chance and max nodes.
 At chance nodes, all outcome probabilities are nonzero.
 The goal is to find the value of the root with a bounded-depth search.
 For each of(a)-(f), either give an exmaple or explain why this is impossible.

-A.(2pt) Assume that leaf values are finite but unbounded, is pruning (as in alpha-beta) ever possible in a max tree?
+1. (2pt) Assume that leaf values are finite but unbounded, is pruning (as in alpha-beta) ever possible in a max tree?
-B.(2pt) Is pruning ever possible in an expectimax tree under the same conditions?
+2. (2pt) Is pruning ever possible in an expectimax tree under the same conditions?
-C.(2pt) If leaf values are all nonnegative, is pruning ever possible in a max tree?
+3. (2pt) If leaf values are all nonnegative, is pruning ever possible in a max tree?
 Give an example, or explain why not.
-D.(2pt) If leaf values are all nonnegative, is pruning ever possible in an expectimax tree?
+4. (2pt) If leaf values are all nonnegative, is pruning ever possible in an expectimax tree?
 Give an example, or explain why not.
-E.(2pt) If leaf values are all in the range [0,1], is pruning ever possible in a max tree?
+5. (2pt) If leaf values are all in the range [0,1], is pruning ever possible in a max tree?
 Give an example, or explain why not.
-F.(2pt) If leaf values are all in the range [0,1], is pruning ever possible in an expectimax tree?
+6. (2pt) If leaf values are all in the range [0,1], is pruning ever possible in an expectimax tree?
-G.(2pt) Consider the outcomes of a chance node in an expectimax tree.
+7. (2pt) Consider the outcomes of a chance node in an expectimax tree.
 Which of the following evaluation orders is most likely to yield pruning oppurtunities?
 Explain.
-- (i) Lowest probability first
+    7.i.
+Lowest probability first
-- (ii) Highest probability first
+    7.ii.
+Highest probability first
-- (iii) Doesn't make any difference
+    7.iii Doesn't make any difference

 ## Exercise 1.4 (10pt)
 ### Prompt